boochow/hvcc_nts1mkii/README.md

-# hvcc External Generator for logue SDK V1
+# hvcc External Generator for NTS-1 mkII

 This project is an external generator for [hvcc](https://github.com/Wasted-Audio/hvcc).
 It generates code and other necessary files for the KORG [logue SDK](https://github.com/korginc/logue-sdk) for NTS-1 mkII from a Pure Data patch.
-Currently, only the oscillator unit is supported.

 ## Installation